LukaszChlebda/slash/README.md

 You can respond with a message that will be posted back to Slack by passing the [Slack JSON response message](https://api.slack.com/docs/messages/builder) as the second parameter to the callback function.

 If you need to later post additinal messages to Slack (e.g. when longer running work completes), you can send similarly formatted JSON object via HTTP POST to the URL provided in `ctx.body.response_url`.
+You can do it multiple times.

 This sample webtask demostrates this pattern: